Project-OSmOSE/osmose-app/frontend/docs/user/campaign-creator/manage-campaign.md

 ![](/campaign-creator/edit.png)

 You can now edit or remove existing annotators or add new ones thanks to the search bar below the table.

-:::info Note
-You cannot edit or remove an annotator with his/her file range if he/she has already started to annotated within the given file range.
+To edit or remove an annotator file range when the annotator already started to annotate, you must unlock it first to prevent unwanted edits.

+:::warning
+If you unassigned already annotated files, the annotations will be lost.
 :::